Last modified on:

 Home of WoolA luxurious option for the well-heeled DIYer.

-Natural Home by The Futon ShopThese toppers/comfort layers come with their own cover, but they’ll still fit just fine inside your zippered cover.
+Natural Home by The Futon ShopThese toppers/comfort layers come with their own cover, but they’ll still fit just fine inside your zippered cover or on top of it.

-White Lotus HomeMany options for wool comfort layers.
+White Lotus HomeMany options for wool DIY mattress comfort layers.

 PlushBeds3″ of plushy, soft, woolly goodness.
 Treat yo’ self.